Minoan Art & Culture

 The most famous and internationally successful of these artists was El Greco, who was heavily influenced by the great Iraklio-born Michael Damaskinos (1530–91).
 Damaskinos’ long sojourn in Venice introduced him to new techniques of rendering perspective.
 The centrepieces of the collection of the Museum of Christian Art in Iraklio are six Damaskinos icons.
 The third star in the trio of Cretan top artists is Theophanes Strelitza (aka Theophanes the Cretan), who was a prominent mural painter of the day, though all of his frescoes are in mainland Greece.

 The fine arts have a relatively low profile in Crete today.
 Though contemporary artists and artisans work and exhibit on the island, many live and work in Athens and abroad.
-Rethymno’s Museum of Contemporary Art is one of the island’s leading galleries for local artists, as are municipal art galleries around Crete.
-Private galleries and art boutiques can be found in Hania and Iraklio.
+Rethymno’s Museum of Contemporary Art is one of the island’s leading galleries for local artists, as are the municipal galleries around Crete.
+Private art galleries can be found in Hania and Iraklio.

 Feature: El Greco the Cretan